 The expenses of a platform and hosting price are the first thing we bring up to considerations.
-Both Shopify and Magento Open Source are suitable for small to medium-size businesses in term of expense, very reasonable and affordable.
+Both Shopify and Magento Open Source are suitable for small to medium-size businesses in terms of expense, very reasonable, and affordable.

 TAKE A LOOK at Product Badges for Shopify by BSSCommerce now!

-From my experience, with store sell simple products usually fashion and cosmetic & beauty products, I recommend my clients to use $79/month Shopify plan or $299/month Advanced plan.
+From my experience, with stores sell simple products usually fashion and cosmetic & beauty products, I recommend my clients to use a $79/month Shopify plan or $299/month Advanced plan.
 It depends on how extensive their inventory and the number of staff needed are.

-Shopify is hosted platform, so you don’t need to care much about hosting, speed and maintenance problem.
-A domain can cost you from just a few bucks to few hundred dollars a year, but normally you need to pay $10 to $30 per year for the domain.
+Shopify is a hosted platform, so you don’t need to care much about hosting, speed, and maintenance problems.
+A domain can cost you from just a few bucks to a few hundred dollars a year, but normally you need to pay $10 to $30 per year for the domain.
 You will need a theme to make your store looks better.

 CLICK HERE to try the free Access Management plugin for Shopify by BSSCommerce!

 Magento is recommended for clients who have several stores or brands, who sell more complicated products, who want to improve the customer experience, or who have a huge inventory and want to have better control of it.
 The Open source edition of Magento is free.
 Everyone can download and use it.

 Magento is a self-hosted platform, so you have to pay for a hosting server.
 Hosting cost depends on how many products you have, and how many visitors come to your website daily, which makes the cost fluctuate.
 Hosting costs can be as cheap as $15 a month.
 I’d say for a medium-size business, hosting price can be estimated around $200-300 per month.

 Domain cost is the same for both Magento and Shopify.
 Magento requires you to install and build the store.